cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesStatus"></a>
 # **packagesStatus**
-> PackageStatusResponse packagesStatus(owner, repo, identifier)
+> PackageStatus packagesStatus(owner, repo, identifier)

 Get the synchronisation status for a package.